getsentry/sentry-javascript/packages/nextjs/README.md

 ## General

-This package is a wrapper around `@sentry/node` for the server and `@sentry/react` for the client, with added functionality related to NextJS.
+This package is a wrapper around `@sentry/node` for the server and `@sentry/react` for the client, with added functionality related to Next.js.

 To use this SDK, init it in the Sentry config files and import it in your code.